Richard-Barrett/Richard-Barrett/README.md

 - [terraform-snowflake-network-policies](https://github.com/Richard-Barrett/terraform-snowflake-network-policies)
 - [terraform-snowflake-network-rule](https://github.com/Richard-Barrett/terraform-snowflake-network-rule)

+---

 ### ⚡ Ansible Roles

-The following is a list of Ansible Roles that I have created
+The following is a list of Ansible Roles that I have created:

 ---